 Naming your NH LLC

-Your New Hampshire LLC’s name must contain one of the following: "Limited Liability Company," "LLC," “L. L. C.“ or "L.L.C."
-The name must not be the same as or deceptively similar to the name of any LLC authorized to transact business in the state, any reserved or registered name, the fictitious name of a foreign LLC, domestic or foreign limited partnership, or any other business entity.
+Your New Hampshire LLC’s name must contain one of the following: “Limited Liability Company,” “LLC,” or “L.L.C.”
+The name, based upon the records of the Secretary of State, must be distinguishable from, and not the same as the name of an entity incorporated, authorized, formed, or registered to do business in the state, or any reserved or registered name.
 The name must not contain language implying the LLC is organized for a purpose not permitted by the Act or its Certificate of Formation.

 The following are New Hampshire’s requirements for the members/managers of LLCs:

 - Minimum number.
-LLCs must have one or more members/managers.
+LLCs must have one or more members.
+An LLC may, but is not required to have one or more managers.

 - Residence requirements.
 New Hampshire does not have a provision specifying where members/managers must reside.